 How to setup AWS Budgets

-Go to your Billing Dashboard, click left on “Budgets” and then create a new budget.
-You will see this page:
+Go to your Billings Dashboard, click left on Budgets and then create a new budget.
+You will see a wizard that guides you through the steps.